-- Leiden University has made self-quarantine madatory, therefore you are not permitted to be present on campus during this 14-day period.
-See the FAQ for students travelling from a region with a red or orange travel code and read more about self-quarantine at home.
+- In most cases, international students must self-quarantine for a period of 10 days upon arrival.
+See the Dutch government regulations on self-quarantine.
+We would like to stress that you may not be on campus during your quarantine period.
+For more information, see the FAQ for students travelling from a region with a red or orange travel code and read more about self-quarantine at home.

 Self-quarantine buddy service

 Leiden University offers a buddy service for students in self-quarantine.Your buddy can provide you with online moral support and social interaction, as well as practical tips for students in self-quarantine.
 If you are unable to order groceries online, your buddy can also do your grocery shopping up to twice a week.
 Make sure to plan your meals in advance.